Objective vs. subjective data for insightful analysis

 The practical application of objective data is usually helpful in proving credibility or statement validity.
 For example, a student attaches SAT results when applying to college as an accurate and objective measure of their knowledge.

 Meanwhile, the practical application of subjective data is evaluating a customer's satisfaction and success with a company.
-For example, an open-ended survey can help you measure the customer's experience with your business.
+For example, an open-ended survey can help you measure the with your business.
 This allows you to adjust your marketing campaign, improve a product, increase sales, and more.

 Objective data often applies to the hard sciences (chemistry, geometry, physics), while subjective data is suitable for the soft sciences (sociology, psychology, etc.) It's also highly applicable in nursing.